Client Resources

 Startups

-A not for profit (or non-profit) organisation is an organisation that applies its profits to further the objectives of the organisation.
-It is not operating for the profit or gain of its individual members, either during its operation or when it winds up.
-On the other hand, a for profit organisation can distribute its profit to its individual members, investors or shareholders, during its operation or when it winds up.
+A not-for-profit (or non-profit) organisation is an organisation that applies its profits to further the objectives of the organisation.
+It is not operating for the profit or gain of its individual members during its operation nor when it winds up.
+On the other hand, a for-profit organisation can distribute its profit to its individual members, investors or shareholders during its operation or when it winds up.

-Where a not for profit organisation derives its profit from can be from a variety of sources, for example from donations, charging members for public services, selling or leasing property, State or Commonwealth funding, etc. It can use the profit to employ staff, carry out programs, enhance infrastructure,etc provided that it is directed to furthering the objectives of the organisation, rather than distribute.
+Not-for-profit organisations may derive their profit from a variety of sources, such as from donations, charging members for public services, selling or leasing property, State or Commonwealth funding etc. It can use the profit to employ staff, carry out programs, enhance infrastructure etc., provided that it is directed to furthering the objectives of the organisation.

 Some of the legal benefits of a not for profit structure include: